 Conclusion: This survey confirms wide variation in PCT approaches to heart failure resulting in different models of care.
 Natriuretic peptide measurement has been adopted by a minority of PCTs whereas OAE is more widely but not universally available.
 Less than half the PCTs have access to a heart failure clinic, which if present is generally provided by a cardiologist.
 Elderly care physicians and other physicians are seen to lead HF services a third of the time.
 More than 1/3 of PCTs do not have HF nurses so coronary heart disease nurses or practice nurses are often used.
-The majority of HF nurses now titrate beta-blockers, usually in of areas where sharing of good practice is required to optimise patient care.
+The majority of HF nurses now titrate beta-blockers, usually in hospital but often in other environments.
+This survey highlights a number of areas where sharing of good practice is required to optimise patient care.